jahithoque/Crtscrapper/README.md

 # Crtscrapper
-A tool to scrape out subdomains from crt.sh
 This tool simply captures the response from crt.sh site for a particular search result and filters out only the website as results.

 # Usage: